vimalanandans/Middleware/README.md

 time your blood pressure is too high?
 All of this can be built on top of the Bezirk middleware.

 You might be thinking to yourself: "What about privacy concerns?
 I'm not sure I'm comfortable having every action I take observed to build profiles."
-This is yet another problem related to compelling IoT visions that we're trying to solve.
+This is valid and another problem related to compelling IoT visions that we're trying to solve.
 The Bezirk middleware aims to be privacy-respecting in the sense that it puts the user in control of their own data, while taking care of the nitty-gritty security details automatically.
 We don't force users' data to go through the cloud, and users can decide the scope within which their Zirks